High School Diploma and Equivalent Credentials for Kentucky Residents

 Kentucky's education system enables adults who lack a high school diploma to take the General Educational Development (GED) test to earn a credential equivalent to a diploma; the GED is recognized by most colleges and employers.
 The GED requires adult learners to demonstrate that they have obtained high school level competencies by taking and passing a 4-subject test covering the core subjects of language arts, social studies, science and math.
 The amount of time it takes to complete the GED will depend upon core competencies already learned and amount of time dedicated to study.
 A score of 145 on each subject test is required to earn a GED diploma in Kentucky.

 Kentucky requires applicants for the GED test to first take an official practice test.
 Both the practice test and the official test are available at adult education centers found in every Kentucky county.
 You must be a resident of Kentucky to take the actual GED test.
 Preparation courses are also offered at these centers.
 The website for Kentucky Adult Education, a division of the Kentucky Department of Education, is a good starting place to learn details on eligibility and locate the closest adult education center (kyae.ky.gov).

 Private Online High School Diploma Programs

 Online programs allow adult learners to obtain a high school diploma by completing credit bearing coursework through their website.
-The Kentucky resident is able to earn a valid high school diploma online thanks to the Common Core State Standards Initiative, which standardizes core content to be learned in secondary schools amongst the states.
+Kentucky residents are able to earn a valid high school diploma online thanks to the Common Core State Standards Initiative, which standardizes core content to be learned in secondary schools among the states.
 More information about the initiative can be found online (http://www.corestandards.org/).